openbmc/entity-manager/docs/my_first_sensors.md

 .PRODUCT_VERSION                    property  s         "0A"                        emits-change
 ```

-Ok, now you can find the cards, but what about the temperature sensors on each
+Ok, now you can find the cards, but what about the temperature sensor and adc on each
 of them?
 Entity-Manager provides a very powerful mechanism for querying various
 information, but our goal is simple.
 If we find the card, we want to add the
-device to the system and tell dbus-sensors that there is a hwmon temperature
+device to the system and tell dbus-sensors that there is a hwmon temperature and adc
-sensor available.
+sensors available.

 We start with a simple hardware profile.
 We know that if the card's bus is
-identified we know the address of the temperature sensor is 0x4c.
+identified we know the address of the temperature sensor is 0x4c and address of
+adc sensor is 0x2a.

 ```json
 {